History of the CU Amateur Radio Club

 As the primary editor of this attempt at the club's history, I am deeply indebted to the following individuals for their help.
 I hope future editors will step up to continue updating this work.
 But more so, I hope future generations of hams will continue the legacy of the Wireless Telegraph Club of Columbia University.

-Special thanks are due to Hollee Haswell, Columbiana Curator, CU Libraries; Eileen McIlvaine, Reference Librarian,CU Libraries; Jen Comins, Project Archivist, curator of the Edwin Howard Armstrong Papers, CU Libraries; Lisa Kustosik, KA1UFZ, ARRL; Gintautas Gaidamavicius, LY2YR; George Gadbois, W3FEY; and to the past and present members of the CU Amateur Radio Club, especially: Harry Xu, AA2NO; Fuat Baran, N2YGN; Steve Popovich, WB3I; Joe Schrabal, WA2USS; Adam Epstein, N2DHH; Ray Ihly, WA2LVY, Yves (Al) Feder, W1EOX; Wayne Mueller, W1QC; Andrew Siegel, N2CN; Bob Spitzer, KB1AP; and Alain De Carolis, K1FM.
+Special thanks are due to Hollee Haswell, Columbiana Curator, CU Libraries; Eileen McIlvaine, Reference Librarian,CU Libraries; Jen Comins, Project Archivist, curator of the Edwin Howard Armstrong Papers, CU Libraries; Lisa Kustosik, KA1UFZ, ARRL; Gintautas Gaidamavicius, LY2YR; George Gadbois, W3FEY; and to the past and present members of the CU Amateur Radio Club, especially: Harry Xu, AA2NO; Fuat Baran, N2YGN; Steve Popovich, WB3I; Joe Schrabal, WA2USS; Adam Epstein, N2DHH; Ray Ihly, WA2LVY, Yves (Al) Feder, W1EOX; Wayne Mueller, W1QC; Andrew Siegel, N2CN; Bob Spitzer, KB1AP; Alain De Carolis, K1FM; and Bob Norin, W7YAQ.

 73 de Alan Crosswell, N2YGK, Trustee for W2AEE